npwoods/bletchmame/README.md

 ## Version History

+- 1.next (TBD):
+	- List views can now be sorted by column

 - 1.2 (2019-Sep-18):
 	- Improvements to the error reporting in the LUA plugin
 	- Distributing BletchMAME as a ZIP file in addition to MSI